Aspiration is our deeply-assumed view of what is ultimately good, and in business this is vision, motivating commitment.

 As with juridical and ethical aspects, the pistic is found at personal, group and societal levels, for example the courage of those who stand alone, group beliefs (including Weltanschauungen) and the mindset that pervades society and the presuppositions that determine the direction in which theoretical thinking develops.
 The latter is a kind of societal infrastructure.

-- Relationship to God, the Ultimate.
+Including religion, worship, ideology, as firm beliefs and commitments that combine the above and pervade all our lives, involving all other aspects.
+It is the pistic aspect that opens us to the Divine, to God, the Ultimate.
 (Some useful comments below by Dirkzwager.)
 Dooyeweerd stressed it is "related to divine revelation" [NC, I:33].

 Here is the earlier list:

 Note: SInce this aspect is post-social, the full development of these themes and kernel issues involves society.
 There is a personal element (such as an individual's faith and their holding out against the establishment beliefs), but much of this aspect can only be understood in terms of society.

 "You are part of an international movement" has a strong pistic thrust to it; it locates a person's identity in something much larger, and they, by implication, important and probably transcendentally worthwhile.
 (The implication of course is sometimes false - though it is usually meaningful and it is meaningfulness that is pistic.)